-Based on the classic myth of Icarus, this butoh solo work reinterprets Greek history to put it in a contemporary context where post-capitalism is dealt through the philosophical work of the Korean author Byung-Chul Han (The Society of Tiredness and The Agony of Eros).
-This work explores the dichotomy between the desire for freedom (the flight and the bird) and the new form of egalitarian slavery that the new capitalism has developed, in which the individual becomes both a master and a slave of oneself (the illusion of entrepreneurship or individualism led to the extreme by the idea of success).
+Based on the classic myth of Icarus, this Butoh dance piece reinterprets Greek history to put it in a contemporary context through the philosophical work of Byung Chul Han (The Society of Fatigue and The Agony of Eros).
+The staging explores the dichotomy between the desire for freedom (flight) and the new form of egalitarian slavery that post-capitalism has elaborated, in which the individual ends up becoming in love and a slave to himself.

 The work was successfully premiered at the ALMA NEGRA Iberian Butoh Festival in Barcelona 2018, highlighting the artist's bodywork, precision and viscerality.

 Original Idea: ORLAND VERDÚ